openMSL/sl-1-2-reflection-based-lidar-object-model/install_model_Win64_VS2017.md

-# Install protobuf for Win64 and Visual Studio 2017
+# Install model for Win64 and Visual Studio 2017

 1. Create and run Shell-Script (e.g. with cmd.exe):
     ```bash